Resources for Patients and the Public

 On March 31, 2022, new rules for the prescribing and dispensing of tramadol come into effect.
 Learn more about how these changes will effect your new or existing prescription for tramadol with the following FAQ: https://cphm.ca/resource/tramadol-faq/

-Information for Parents on the Infant Formula Shortage
+Information for Parents on the Limited Supply of Infant Formula

 Due to a global shortage of infant formulas for infants with food allergies and certain medical conditions, Canada is experiencing an acute shortage of extensively hydrolyzed formula (EHF) for moderate food allergies, and amino acid formulas (AAF) for complex or severe food allergies.
 Some of these formulas may be available at your local pharmacy.
 Call your local pharmacy to ask what is in stock or if they can order it for you.
 At the discretion of your pharmacy, the amount of formula you can purchase at one time may be limited and it might be kept behind the pharmacy counter to protect supply.
 A listing of Manitoba pharmacies is available through the Pharmacy Public Register.